Now Live: Easier Online License Applications and Renewals!

 Wis.
-Stat. § 440.08 (2), the required renewal date for the Certified General Appraiser credential is 12/14/odd years.
+Stat. § 440.08 (2), the required renewal date for the Certified General Appraiser credential is 12/14/ each odd-numbered year.
 Should you receive your initial credential in the months leading up to this date, you are still required to renew your license by the statutorily defined date.

 Before applying for licensure an applicant must complete the required experience per